 Conversations with Mani Ratnam by Baradwaj Rangan

-Acclaimed filmmaker Mani Ratnam’s story has to be worth listening to and so you pick up this book, where an acclaimed film critic puts down his conversations with the protagonist.
-It is actually a story of his films more or less chronologically, with a chapter devoted to each of his films.
-Rangan and Ratnam talk about a film at a time, sometimes they do jump here and there for comparison but more or less they stick to one movie in one conversation.
-Rangan has grown up watching Mani Ratnam’s films, he identifies with his characters that he finds very real life.
-He somewhere expects the director’s characters to grow with him, but the director has moved beyond Chennai with his work and hence his subjects and characters.
+Acclaimed filmmaker Mani Ratnam’s story has to be worth listening to and so you pick up this book, Conversations with Mani Ratnam, where an acclaimed film critic puts down his conversations with the protagonist.
+It is actually a story of his films.
+More or less chronologically, with a chapter devoted to each of his films.
+Rangan and Ratnam talk about a film at a time.
+Sometimes they do jump here and there for comparison.
+But more or less they stick to one movie in one conversation.
+Rangan has grown up watching Mani Ratnam’s films.
+He identifies with his characters that he finds very real life.
+He somewhere expects the director’s characters to grow with him.
+But the director has moved beyond Chennai with his work and hence his subjects and characters.

 Mani Ratnam comes across as a simple filmmaker who is focused only on making films he wants to make.
-Best part I liked about his conversations was his demystifying the intellectualization of his work that he makes you believe is the critics job.
-At lot of places when Rangan asks him about certain scenes done in a certain way to convey a subtle message or emotion, he simply says no it was done this way for technical reasons like non-availability of set or light.
+The best part I liked about his conversations was his demystifying the intellectualization of his work.
+That he makes you believe is the critic’s job.
+At a lot of places when Rangan asks him about certain scenes done in a certain way to convey a subtle message or emotion.
+He simply says no it was done this way for technical reasons like non-availability of set or light.
 He brings out film making as a balance between story, characters, technology, market needs and available finance.

 As Ratnam talks about the origin of each of stories, you get an insight into how he builds stories around a single idea or a single visual that he has in mind.
-He places that visual or idea at the centre of a frame and then builds a back-story to that scene, and then a close or end of the story.
-To me this was an interesting insight how stories can be built.
-Like in ‘Bombay’, he had this idea of a boy lost in crowd during riots and from there he draws it back to his mother arriving with the boy in toe at the Mumbai Railway Station and so on.
+He places the idea at the center of a frame.
+And then builds a back-story to that scene.
+And then a close or end of the story.
+To me, this was an interesting insight how stories can be built.
+Like in ‘Bombay’, he had this idea of a boy lost in the crowd during riots.
+And from there he draws it back to his mother arriving with the boy in toe at the Mumbai Railway Station and so on.
 Similarly the idea of his favorite film ‘Mouna Raagam’ revolving around the idea of a girl settling in new environments of her new home after an arranged marriage.

-I learned a lot about the role of technology in filmmaking and how they choose between shooting on location and building up a set.
-The whole management of the project as it brings together many people who contribute their expertise and move on, a director and producer probably hold the threads together.
-I learnt what goes into casting besides the fact that the actor suits the character.
-You get to know about the working patterns of many people who Mani Ratnam worked with e.g. musicians Ilaiyaraja and A R Rehman, his cameramen and producers.
-There is pattern of his partners coming together when they are at the same level of learning curve, they create some films together and then move on to their own journeys.
+I learned a lot about the role of technology in filmmaking.
+And how they choose between shooting on location and building up a set.
+The whole management of the project as it brings together many people who contribute their expertise and move on.
+A director and producer probably hold the threads together.
+I learned what goes into casting besides the fact that the actor suits the character.
+You get to know about the working patterns of many people who Mani Ratnam worked with e.g. musicians Ilaiyaraja and A R Rehman, his cameramen, and producers.
+There is a pattern of his partners coming together when they are at the same level of a learning curve.
+They create some films together and then move on to their own journeys.

-Ratnam’s ability to work across languages that he did not understand is admirable, though personally I think his lack of understanding of a language does come across in his films.
+Ratnam’s ability to work across languages that he did not understand is admirable.
+Though personally, I think his lack of understanding of a language does come across in his films.
 It takes courage for a new comer not conversant with the language to make his first film in Kannada.
 It was a revelation that Anil Kapoor was the hero of his first film.
 At more than one place he tears apart the critics, including Rangan, for over analyzing and intellectualizing his work.
-He quotes Lalitha Gopalan, who teaches films on how she observed that all his films had cars and he tries to convey something through cars, while for him, it is just the fact that story needs a car and the car belongs to the period in which the story is set.
-He goes on to say how absence of cars in one of his films disappointed her.
+He quotes Lalitha Gopalan, who teaches films on how she observed that all his films had cars and he tries to convey something through cars.
+While for him, it is just the fact that story needs a car.
+And the car belongs to the period in which the story is set.
+He goes on to say how the absence of cars in one of his films disappointed her.